katjam/tech-exeter-try-elm/PITCHME.md

 - I lied a liitle - it looks like this.
 - But elm-fromat does that for you... so if it takes your muscle memory a while to retrain - don't worry.
 - Like prettier but without the arguments over spaces, tabs and semicolons.
-- Elm primarily designed for making UIs so not surprising that there is good support for what we traditionally think of as html elements - in elm they are nodes.

 ---